ibm-cloud-docs/sell/tutorial-define-operator.md

 This tutorial walks you through the steps for defining the details of a Node-RED Operator in {{site.data.keyword.cloud}} Partner Center.
 You can onboard an Operator bundle from a TGZ file or an Operator from a CSV file.
 By completing this tutorial, you review and sign the {{site.data.keyword.IBM}} Digital Provider Agreement, and define your catalog entry and product page, pricing model, and support experience.
 {: shortdesc}

-The process to sell third-party software is still under development.
-With the current release, you can bring your own licenses or offer your third-party software for free.
-If you have questions, contact us at cloud.onboarding@ibm.com.
-{: beta}

 This tutorial is one of four in a series that demonstrates how to onboard and publish a [sample Node-RED Operator](https://github.com/IBM-Cloud/operator-bundle-sample/releases){: external}.
 It uses a fictitious company that's called *Example Corp*.
 As you complete the tutorial, adapt each step to fit your product's needs.